Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 getwd()
 ```

-Import and select iris dataset
+Import and select iris dataset.

 ```r
 dataset = read.csv('iris.csv')
 ```

-We select all the characteristics of the irises, without the categories
+We select all the characteristics of the irises, without the categories.

 ```r
 dt = dataset[1:4]